Gay-for-pay: Pornography

-Because some gay men consider heterosexual men to be objects of fantasy, some gay porn producers have almost certainly described some actors as heterosexual to increase sales and publicity for their product.
-Moreover, many gay or bisexual men who star in gay porn films may wish to be identified publicly as heterosexual for personal or professional reasons.
+Many gay or bisexual men who star in gay porn films may wish to be identified publicly as heterosexual for personal or professional reasons.

 Some straight actors have started acting in gay porn only to be accused of being gay while others' first step was to strictly do solo masturbation or muscle exhibition scenes.
 The higher pay scale and profile within a production often leads to group scenes where a straight actor only "tops."
 A "top" actor will often be sought as a bottom and the debut is often treated as a notable event or even its own release.

+BluMedia Inc, created a made-for-TV docu-series called Broke Straight Boys.
+The show "Broke Straight Boys" is a reality-based docu-series that explores the world of "Gay for Pay", a term used to describe when straight men do gay porn for money.
+The show explores the dynamic relationships between the owner of BluMedia, Mark Erickson, his business staff, and the young men who choose to do gay porn to supplement their income by performing for adult websites.

 Sex workers

 In the sex worker industry, the term may also be applied to straight people of either gender (including "male escorts") who have sexual contact or scenes with a client or another sex worker of the same gender.
 Although sexual contact is often involved, sex scenes or solo scenes (like masturbating to climax) or even a BDSM scene for the client's stimulation can take place.
 Sexual arousal without direct sexual contact may also occur in such niche trade as muscle worship.
 As in porn work, a gay identity is not necessary to make money from gay clients and consumers.